The Johnson Family

 Sieng-Iu, the third station in

-whose life is entirely spent in
+life is entirely spent in seeking to win souls for

-he so faithfully serves.
+the Master he so faithfully serves.

 And so our happy three-fold visit to

-Hing-Hwa passed, and we travelled
+Hing-Hwa passed, and we travelled back

-back to Foo-Chow, where we rested a
+to Foo-Chow, where we rested a day or

-day or two, and then started north-wards,
+two, and then started north-wards,

-spending the first night at Deng-doi,
+spending the first night at Deng-doi, a

-a C.M.S. station worked by four ladies from Australia.
+C.M.S. station worked by four ladies from Australia.

 We were particularly interested in a